-Selections Description Fitted thickness range [text box] Enter the minimum and maximum thicknesses (in angstroms or nano- meters) to include in the thickness curve.
+Selections Description Fitted thickness range [text box] Enter the minimum and maximum thicknesses (in angstroms or nanometers) to include in the thickness curve.
 Go to Options > Units to specify default units.
 Pressures [button] Use to select a pressure range for report calculations and points for exclusion from calculations.
-Calculation pressure range.
-Enter the minimum and maximum pressures to be used in the pressure table.
-To exclude a point from the calculations used to generate the report, select Exclude.
+About Red Point Conclusion pressure range Conclusion pressure ra pressures to be used in the pressure table.
+To exclude a point from the calculations used to generate the report, select Exclude .
 Exclude All.
 Select to exclude all pressure points in the table.
 Include All.
 Select to include all pressure points in the table.